arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 Here are some of the benefits of the proposed structure:
 - *There is a clear progression of roles*.
    - While anyone can become a translator, one needs to demonstrate high level of competence in their language to gain access to review.
 Those reviewers who further improve the software or/and translations by finding bugs, reporting issues, etc, can become coordinators, and can ask for compensation for those various tasks they have performed.
 If there is a need for a new admin, the position can be filled by one of the most active and interested coordinators.
-- *It is more manageable to have regular communication with contributors in each subteam".
+- *It is more manageable to have regular communication with contributors in each subteam*.
    - Admins communicate regularly with each other and with the coordinators, while a coordinator communicates regularly with the translators and reviewers in their language subteam to discuss specific details of their work.
    - New temporary teams can arise to solve a specific problem.
 They have a similar structure to ensure that important aspects of the project are communicated to everyone.
 They consist of an admin, a project maintainer for a specific project in Transifex and a coordinator from a language team if the project is language specific.
+- *Collaboration on new projects*.
    - The internal cohesion in each language team would allow for more effective ambassador work since there is an overlap between translators and ambassadors.

 ### Team Structure